 Interested in finding out more about OVO Energy before you switch?
 Well, we’ve got you covered in our independent OVO Energy review.

 1. Customer Service

-In our experience, OVO customers are generally some of the happiest of all the green suppliers.
+In our experience, OVO Energy reviews are generally some of the most positive of all the green suppliers.
 Not only do they have thousands of excellent online reviews, but they’ve also won awards including the ‘UK National Contact Centre Team of the Year’ for the quality of the service provided by OVO’s call centre staff.

 We certainly have to agree and have found that customers are typically delighted with the customer service staff, describing them as friendly and cheerful over the phone and always happy to help.
 Customers often comment on how polite and efficient staff are and how quick they are to solve issues and answer questions.